• English

 When it comes to online marketplaces, there are a few global names like Amazon and eBay that everybody knows.
 But if you want to enter other markets, this knowledge may not be enough.

 But since we’re online brand protection experts, we can’t ignore the potential dangers a marketplace poses for brands.
-Typically, these dangers like counterfeiting and grey marketing exist even if your brand is officially not present on a marketplace.
-So it’s worth taking a look at our list, even if you don’t want to enter a market.
+Typically, these dangers, like counterfeiting and grey marketing, exist even if your brand is not officially present on a marketplace.
+So it’s worth looking at our list, even if you don’t want to enter a market.

 Who knows, maybe your products are already there?